GPS-GmbH/docs/user/settings/import-certificate.md

 **Disadvantages:**

 * Lots of steps.
-* Customer must get the root certificate on a separate way.
+* You must get the root certificate on a separate way.

 #### Via Chrome browser